 Sherwood's existing pumping facilities are adequate to meet customer demands in the 455 and 535 Pressure Zones through the 20-year planning horizon.
 Due to significant uncertainty regarding the nature of future development in the West Urban Reserve, a deficiency in the 455 Zone at build-out is recommended to be re-evaluated with the next Master Plan update or as development warrants.
-No pump station projects are currently recommended to mitigate this 455 Zone deficiency.
-Additional pumping facilities are recommended to serve proposed future constant pressure (closed) zones outside of the City's existing service area.
+No pump station projects are currently recommended to serve proposed future constant pressure (closed) zones outside of the City's existing service area.